cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    - More user interaction
    - Dynamic change between languages
    - Dynamic change between crypto providers
-   - Automatic updates via the internet (keep opened files after new start)
+   - Automatic updates via the Internet (keep opened files after new start)
    - Implementing all functions as threads (parallel, interruptible)
    - Functions use all cores is available
    - Easier handling of cascades using the existing building blocks